ParetoOptimalDev/nixcfg/README.md

 # Initial NixOS installation

-To install NixOS from the ISO from [nixos.org][nixos] on a fresh machine, run:
+To install NixOS from the ISO of [nixos.org][nixos] on a fresh machine, run:

 ```bash
 # If nix version < 2.4, run: